-- Now you will be asked to select the drive where you want to transfer all back up file.
+- Now you will be asked to select the drive where you want to transfer all backup file.
 I assume, you will select the Mac’s internal storage to restore from the backup.
 Select the storage to restore

-- Note : When you login first time to Mac after restoring it from the backup, you will be asked to enter iCloud ID to have access to those feature that requires iCloud verification
+- Note : When you login first time to Mac after restoring it from the backup, you will be asked to enter iCloud ID to have access to those features that requires iCloud verification

 Alternative Restore Process

 There is an alternative option as well.
 If you have already run a fresh installation of Mac OS X, there is nothing to worry.
-Once the installation part is done, you can restore before first login.
+Once the installation part is done, you can restore before the first login.
 In this process, you will need a Bootable Mac Installer.

-Connect the installer drive to Mac, turn off Mac, press and hold Option key, turn on Mac but don’t leave Option key.
+Connect the installer drive to Mac, turn off Mac, press and hold the Option key, turn on Mac but don’t leave Option key.
 Now you will see some hard drives on the screen, and you can leave Option key now.
 Select the Mac Installer Drive, and press Enter key, and then follow the screen’s instruction to install the OS X on your Mac.

-When OS X is installed, you will be asked whether you want to have a fresh start, or transfer files from Back up.
+When OS X is installed, you will be asked whether you want to have a fresh start or transfer files from Backup.
 You need to select the option “From a Mac, Time Machine Backup, or Startup Disk”